H1B 60 days Grace Period Meaning

 In 60 day grace period, USCIS allows the H1B worker to maintain the status even if he has lost his job and running no payroll.

 This means that H4 status also remains valid for those 60 days.
 Hence, H4-EAD remains valid and H4 EAD spouse can keep working for those 60 days as per my understanding.

 The 60 day grace period must be used in one chance.
 Your un-used days cannot be carried over to another grace period.

 60 Grace period single block is only available once per the H1B petition’s validity period.

 If you lose your job, use the grace period, and then file H1B transfer to get a new H1b sponsored job, you are eligible for using the grace period again, if required.

 If you resign and rejoin the same employer A after say 45 days of grace period using the same existing H1B petition (no new petition was filed since you re-joined the same employer again), and then later same employer A terminates you, while still on the same H1B approval, you don’t get another 60 days.

 If an H1B extension had been filed and approved with employer A i.e. a new H1B approval validity period has started, then you are eligible for a new 60 days grace period.

-USCIS can deny the H1B 60 grace period.
+USCIS can deny or cancel the H1B 60 grace period.